gwasrapidd - 'REST' 'API' Client for the 'NHGRI'-'EBI' 'GWAS' Catalog

 Last updated

-3.18 score 3 stars 6 scripts 272 downloadsgrantham - Calculate the 'Grantham' Distance
+2.70 score 8 scripts 174 downloadsgrantham - Calculate the 'Grantham' Distance

 A minimal set of routines to calculate the 'Grantham' distance <doi:10.1126/science.185.4154.862>.
 The 'Grantham' distance attempts to provide a proxy for the evolutionary distance between two amino acids based on three key chemical properties: composition, polarity and molecular volume.
 In turn, evolutionary distance is used as a proxy for the impact of missense mutations.
 The higher the distance, the more deleterious the substitution is expected to be.